HoloLib

 Autonomous phase entry point.

 Replay records the robot's path, not your button presses.
-It won't fire your intake, lift, or anything else — that's on purpose, to keep the log small.
-Drive the path with replay, and script your mechanisms separately around it (the motion handler's waitUntil is handy for timing those).
+It won't fire your intake, lift, or anything else, that's on purpose, to keep the log small.
+Drive the path with replay, and script your mechanisms separately around it.
 Also make sure setPose matches where you started the recording, or the whole run plays back shifted.

 Obstacle avoidance